Dear Cleveland Community,

 It is with this light, courage, and determination that we move forward.

-We will update the broader community on this work by the end of 2021.
+We will update the broader community on this work in the first quarter of 2022.
 In the meantime, I welcome your thoughts and discussions along the way.

 Take good care of yourselves and one another,